-Link Time Optimization performs aggressive optimizations by analyzing the dependencies between bitcode format objects.
-This can result in the removal of unused variables and functions in the source code.
+LTO performs aggressive optimizations by analyzing the dependencies between bitcode format objects.
+Such aggressive optimizations can result in the removal of unused variables and functions in the source code.

-- 3.8.1 Enabling link time optimization on page 3-76. - 3.8.2 Restrictions with link time optimization on page 3-78. - 3.8.3 Removing unused code across multiple object files on page 3-78.
+- 3.8.1 Enabling Link-Time Optimization on page 3-78. - 3.8.2 Restrictions with Link-Time Optimization on page 3-80. - 3.8.3 Removing unused code across multiple object files on page 3-80.

-3.8.1 Enabling link time optimization
+3.8.1 Enabling Link-Time Optimization

-You must enable link time optimization in both armclang and armlink.
+You must enable Link-Time Optimization (LTO) in both armclang and armlink.

-To enable link time optimization:
+1 1 1 T 7 \sim

+10 enab 10 • ١٠

+10 CHau ľ டப \cdot ٠.
-1. At compilation time, use the armclang option -flto to produce ELF files suitable for link time optimization.
-These ELF files contain bitcode in a .llvmbc section.

-The ${\tt armclang}$ option -Omax automatically enables the -flto option.

-2. At link time, use the armlink option -- lto to enable link time optimization for the specified bitcode files.

-If you use the -flto option without the -c option, armclang automatically passes the --lto option to armlink.
+1. At compilation time, use the armclang option -flto to produce ELF files suitable for LTO.
+These ELF files contain bitcode in a .11vmbc section.
+Note The armclang option -Omax automatically enables the -flto option.
+2. At link time, use the armlink option Ito to enable LTO for the specified bitcode files.
+Note If you use the -flto option without the -c option, armclang automatically passes thelto option to armlink.